 Sunday November 17

-Our panel of artists and experts will talk about how to find suitable residencies & grants, and how these can help deepen your skills and broaden your artistic vision.
+Our panel of artists and experts will talk about how to find suitable residencies & grants; tips to help you stand out from the crowd in the application process; and how residencies and grants can build your resume, deepen your skills and broaden your artistic vision.

 Panelists and Speakers